francescomascari/kernel-correlation/README.md

 - Sources the scripts in `R/`.

 This ensures all functions are loaded and the files in `scripts/` are ready to use.

+## Reproducibility

+All outputs are fully reproducible from the scripts in `scripts/`, and results are regenerated programmatically.

 ## License